-This paper highlights the role of gender identity and different prescriptions faced by mothers and fathers as an important factor for intra-household specialization.
-By using the discontinuity that arises from the parental leave reform in Denmark in 2002, an RD-design provides robust estimates of 5 weeks increase in parental leave duration among mothers.
+Using detailed administrative data from Denmark on parental leave duration, earnings gap within couples, and family behavior combined with a quasi-experimental RD-design, I provide robust estimates of 5 weeks increase in parental leave duration among mothers upon a reform that expanded parental leave.
+The reform also reduced mothers' share of intrahousehold earnings.
 Meanwhile, the average leave duration of fathers is unchanged.
 These estimates barely change across relative earnings.
-Instead, gender identity and prescriptions affect the distribution of leave within the household.
-Mothers are the primary users of extended leave.
-In line with the role of inter-generational transmission of gender identity, those who exposed to high maternal labor supply in childhood take a shorter leave upon reform implementation compared to those exposed to more traditional gender roles in childhood.
-Second, the reform-induced change in leave duration implies that women with a sister in the reform treatment group face prescription of extensive leave.
-This shows up here as peer effects and reaffirms gender-specific intra-household specialization.
+Instead, the results are highly consistent with a large role played by gender norms when households are deciding how to allocate time.
+In line with the literature showing inter-generational transmission of labor supply, those who are exposed to high maternal labor supply in childhood take a shorter leave upon reform implementation compared to those exposed to more traditional gender roles in childhood.
+Second, the reform-induced change in leave duration implies that women with a sister in the reform treatment group face a new norm of extensive leave.
+This shows up here as peer effects and further reaffirms gender-specific intra-household specialization.